WPTechInnovation/wpw-doc-dev/docs/internal-structure.md

 ## What's happening inside the SDK

-For the first release, we have open sourced the wrappers and example apps, but kept the internals of the Golang SDK closed source.
-As the project goes on we'll consider open sourcing this component too.
+We have open sourced the wrappers, example apps, and the Golang SDK.
+For more information, see [Home](home).

-It is of course useful to know exactly what is happening inside this black box, so the below page details the architecture of Worldpay Within and what is happening in the internals.

 Click [here](architecture) for more information about the Worldpay Within architecture.